 Keeping milk on a lower shelf and out of the door.
 I have read studies that say milk stays fresher longer when stored on a shelf in the fridge.

 There needed to be room for leftovers.
-Leftovers (and having them easily accessible) are simply a fact of life in a family of 7.
+Leftovers (and having them easily accessible) is simply a fact of life in a family of 7.

 I need to be able to see what I have.
 As you can barely see in the photo below, I had three BIG containers of mayo.
 We don’t even eat mayo that often, so this is not only a waste of food but of space.
 Knowing how much I have of certain products at a quick glance saves time, money, and space.